How to Get Cell Service and Internet in National Parks (2026)

 Is there Wi-Fi in Arches National Park?

-There is no public Wi-Fi offered at Arches National Park, but you can get public Wi-Fi in public facilities in Moab (like the library or in local hotels), just down the road from the park’s entrance.
+There is no public Wi-Fi at Arches National Park, but you can get it at public facilities in Moab (like the library or local hotels), just down the road from the park's entrance.

 Is there cell service in Moab?

-You’ll surely have better cell service in Moab than in Arches, particularly if you have Verizon, which offers 4G LTE in the area.
-Speeds will likely be slower with any mobile carrier, so don’t expect 5G lightning-fast speeds in a more remote town like Moab.
+You'll surely have better cell service in Moab than in Arches, particularly if you have Verizon, which offers 4G LTE in the area.
+Speeds will likely be slower on any mobile carrier, so don't expect lightning-fast 5G in a more remote town like Moab.

 Is there cell service in Zion National Park?

 You can get solid cell reception (for a national park) in Zion, particularly toward the front of the park.
-It’s also possible to get a signal in the surrounding town of Springdale, and in the Zion Lodge, where many adventurers stay the night.
-You’ll even get Verizon 5G speeds the closer to Springdale you get.
+It's also possible to get a signal in the surrounding town of Springdale and in the Zion Lodge, where many adventurers stay the night.
+You'll even get Verizon 5G speeds the closer you get to Springdale.
 But once you get to the backcountry of Zion, wave your cell service goodbye.

 The best places to get cell service in Zion National Park are the rugged terrain's natural high points:7